Lake Erie Walleye Trail cheating scandal

-On September 30, 2022, at Gordon Park in Cleveland, Ohio, United States, Chase Cominsky and Jake Runyan, the two winning anglers in the final event of that season's Lake Erie Walleye Trail series of fishing tournaments, were found to have hidden weights in some of the fish they caught and immediately disqualified.
+On September 30, 2022, at Gordon Park in Cleveland, Ohio, United States, Chase Cominsky and Jake Runyan, the two winning anglers in the final event of that season's Lake Erie Walleye Trail series of fishing tournaments, were found to have hidden weights in some of the fish they caught and were immediately disqualified.
 Video of the revelation, showing the pair being confronted by angry fellow anglers, went viral online.
 The two were charged with several felonies.
 They later pleaded guilty and received short jail sentences, a fine, a three-year ban from receiving another fishing license, and had to forfeit their boat to the state for later auction.
 Both men have also faced other criminal charges in their communities.

 Other fishermen involved in the tournament had suspected Cominsky and Runyan of cheating since they had won the previous year, even though a failed polygraph test cost them some of their winnings.
 Before teaming up, neither had finished in the top ten.
 During the 2022 season, suspicion deepened as they won every tournament they entered with unusually high weights of caught fish.
 The tournament director, who had initially defended them as particularly skilled anglers, eventually decided to check the fish and put the assertions to rest.